 You can apply for a visa up to three months before your date of travel to the UK, and you should get a decision on your visa within three weeks.

-Remember, you can access full information on the application process, eligibility and documents required on Gov.uk's Short-term study visa page.
+Remember, you can access detailed information on the application process, eligibility and documents required on Gov.uk's Short-term study visa page.

 You can also find more information on UKCISA's website.